- Do not travel to South Sudan, including Juba, because of instability, ongoing conflict and a deterioration of law and order.

 Foreigners in South Sudan could be targeted in response to national and international events.
-You should keep a low profile, avoid demonstrations and monitor the media and other local sources of information about the safety and security environment and possible new risks and threats.
+Keep a low profile, avoid demonstrations and monitor the media and other local sources of information about the safety and security environment and possible new risks and threats.

 Banditry occurs in many rural areas.

-Due to the prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance outside of South Sudan.
+Due to the prevalence of HIV/AIDS, if you are a victim of violent crime, especially rape, seek immediate medical assistance outside of South Sudan.

 Money and valuables

 South Sudan is a cash-based society.
-Credit and debit cards, travellers' cheques, and cash cards are not accepted in South Sudan.
-You should be prepared to pay cash (local currency or post-2006 US dollars) for all purchases in South Sudan, including hotel bills.
+Credit and debit cards, travellers cheques, and cash cards are not accepted in South Sudan.
+Be prepared to pay cash (local currency or post-2006 US dollars) for all purchases in South Sudan, including hotel bills.
 US currency issued prior to 2006 or marked notes will not be accepted.
 There are no international ATMs currently available in Juba.

 Driving in South Sudan is dangerous due to poor road conditions, poorly maintained vehicles and inadequate street lighting.
-Using public transport should be avoided as many vehicles are badly maintained and driving standards can be poor.
-For further advice, see our Road travel page.
+Avoid using public transport as many vehicles are badly maintained and driving standards can be poor.
+For further advice, see our

-Roadblocks and checkpoints (official and unofficial) are common throughout South Sudan.
-Some roads in Juba have been closed as a result of the ongoing security situation.
+Roadblocks and checkpoints (official and unofficial) are common throughout South Sudan, including in Juba.

-Australians travelling by road should verify local security conditions and road conditions beforehand.
+If travelling by road verify local security conditions and road conditions beforehand.

 Landmines: Landmines and unexploded ordnance remain a danger throughout South Sudan.
-Australians are urged to only use main roads and paths labelled as cleared by a competent de-mining authority.
+Only use main roads and paths labelled as cleared by a competent de-mining authority.

 During the wet season (July to November) roads, including highways, may become impassable as road conditions deteriorate.

-When you are in South Sudan, be aware that local laws and penalties, including ones that appear harsh by Australian standards, apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You're subject to the local laws of South Sudan, including those that appear harsh by Australian standards.
+If you're arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
 Research local laws before travelling.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography and child sex tourism, apply to Australians overseas.